Purchases journal

 Posting to general ledger:

-At the end of the month (or other appropriate period), the column totals are posted to general ledger as follows:
+At the end of the month (or other appropriate period), the column totals are posted to the general ledger as follows:

 1. The total of accounts payable column is credited to accounts payable account in the general ledger.